 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-Stroke In Children
+Stroke in Children

 happens when blood flow to part of the brain is interrupted.
 This can cause serious brain damage from a lack of oxygen.
 Brain function may be affected depending on where the stroke happens.
 A stroke can happen when your child is still in the womb, or at any age after birth.
 A stroke caused by a blood clot is called an ischemic stroke.
 A stroke caused by a burst or torn blood vessel is called a hemorrhagic stroke.
-Hemorrhagic stroke is more common than ischemic stroke in children.
-When stroke symptoms last a few hours and do not cause damage, it is called a transient ischemic attack (TIA).
-A TIA may be a warning sign that your child is about to have a stroke.
+Signs and symptoms of a stroke will depend on where in the brain it occurred.
+Signs and symptoms usually appear suddenly.

-The word F.A.S.T. can help you remember and recognize warning signs of a stroke.
+The words BE FAST can help you remember and recognize warning signs of a stroke:

-- F = Face: One side of the face droops.
+- F = Face: Face droops on one side

-- A = Arms: One arm starts to drop when both arms are raised.
+- A = Arms: Arm drops when both arms are raised

-- S = Speech: Speech is slurred or sounds different than usual.
+- S = Speech: Speech is slurred or sounds different

 - Sudden weakness in an arm or leg, or trouble walking

-Call 911 for any of the following:
+Call your local emergency number (911 in the US) for any of the following:

 - Your child has any of the following signs of a stroke:

-- Numbness or drooping on one side of your face
+- Numbness or drooping on one side of the face

 - Weakness in an arm or leg